2026 Program

 Panel discussion with Indy Johar, Krista Tippett, A.C Grayling and Danny Almagor

-As AI reshapes everything from information to institutions, the very foundations of trust are shifting beneath our feet.
-How do we decide what to believe, who to rely on, and where to place our faith?
+The foundations of trust are shifting.
+As AI reshapes everything from information to institutions, how do we decide what to believe, who to rely on, and where to place our faith?

 A 30 minute break to grab a cup of tea and move into conversation circles.

-Follow what resonates and gather in smaller groups to listen, reflect, and engage in one of the sessions below.
+Follow what resonates and gather in smaller groups to engage, listen and reflect in one of the sessions below.

-with Damon Gameau, Cameron Adams and Tamsin Jones
+with Cameron Adams, Amie Kaufman, Edward Tsoi and Tamsin Jones

 In a world of AI-generated music, art and media, can we still trust what we see, hear and share?
 Can we trust communication itself?